While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 But perhaps what’s most important to state is that nobody should feel bad about their bodyweight or feel blamed for their cancer.

-We’d like to prevent more cancers, and one way of doing this is by raising awareness of what causes cancer so people know how to reduce their risk.
+We’d like to prevent more cases of cancer, and one way of doing this is by raising awareness of what causes cancer so people know how to reduce their risk.

-We recently found that around three quarters of people don’t know there’s a link between carrying extra weight and cancer.
-So to try and tackle this we’re running a campaign in the West Midlands to see if we can help increase awareness with posters, radio adverts and using social media.
+Only 15% of people in the UK know there’s a link between carrying extra weight and cancer.
+So to try and tackle this we’re running a campaign to see if we can help increase awareness with posters, radio adverts and using social media.

-Being aware that carrying extra bodyweight can cause cancer is important – in the UK, it’s estimated to cause 18,100 cancers every year.
+Being aware that carrying extra bodyweight can cause cancer is important – in the UK, it’s estimated to cause over 18,000 cancers every year.
+But awareness alone isn’t enough.
+That’s why we’re also asking the Government to do more to tackle obesity.

 Keeping a healthy weight isn’t a cast iron guarantee against cancer, but it can greatly stack the odds of avoiding cancer in your favour.